kupuguy/ansible-role-relkit/README.md

 <!-- THIS IS A GENERATED FILE, DO NOT EDIT -->

 All things Build & Release.
-This role manages the provisioning of build and release tools and services: Jenkins, Aptly, … **Usage**: by default, this role does nothing as all `*_state` variables are set to ignored.
+This role manages the provisioning of build and release tools and services: [Jenkins](http://jenkins-ci.org), [Aptly](http://www.aptly.info), … By default, this role does nothing as all `*_state` variables are set to ignored.
 For the components you're interested in, set the `*_state` variables to present or absent.
+Integration issues (firewalling, proxying…) are not handled here.

 * * *